Get in Touch

 Apply thinner coats to facilitate faster drying and reduce the risk of sagging.
 Allow extended drying times between coats.

-Tip 4: Store
+Tip 4: Store materials properly

 Keep paints and tools in a warm, dry place when not in use to maintain their effectiveness.